VsGit — a full Git client for VS Code

 - Multi-root workspace support with per-repo ahead/behind indicators.

-- Full tree of branches, remotes, tags, stashes, submodules, and worktrees.
+- A full tree of branches, remotes, tags, stashes, submodules, and worktrees.

-- Inline checkout, push, pull, fetch, merge, and rebase from tree nodes.
+- Inline checkout, push, pull, fetch, merge, and rebase directly from tree nodes.

 - Switch To quick picker (